kaaproject/kaa/doc/Administration-guide/System-installation/Single-node-installation/index.md

 stderr_events_enabled=true
 ```

-Configure the database to start automatically when OS starts.
+Configure the supervisor to start automatically when OS starts.

 ```bash
 $ sudo chkconfig supervisord on